Webhooks

 Outgoing webhooks

-Delivery runs through a Cloudflare Worker — globally distributed and low-latency.
+Delivery runs through a Cloudflare Worker that runs at the edge.
 Deliveries are queued and retried up to 3 times with 10s / 30s / 60s backoff on transient failures.
 After 15 consecutive failures the webhook auto-disables so a dead endpoint stops burning invocations.

 The event you receive